tuokri/rs2wapy-examples/examples/unranked_discord_alert/README.md

 # Discord Unranked Alert Example Application

+This example application sends a message to Discord when the RS2 server goes unranked.
+Server ranked status is checked every 5 seconds.
+If the server is unranked, the first message is sent instantly and after that a message is sent every 15 minutes until the server is ranked again.

 Make sure you read [the general example README](../../README.md) first.

 There are unlimited ways to deploy applications using `rs2wapy`.